2024 Solar Eclipse: RVing to Mexico for the Ultimate Viewing Experience

 Thank you for subscribing to the RV Living newsletter, keep your eye on your inbox for updates.

-But for a richer, more unusual RV route to the eclipse (and excellent camping weather), consider RVing to Mexico.
+For a richer, more unusual RV route to the eclipse (and excellent camping weather), consider RVing to Mexico.
 Nowhere else along the 2024 path of totality will have climate and viewing conditions like our southern neighbors.
-Don’t worry if you are a novice, or have never been to Mexico in your RV.
-There is plenty of time to prepare.
-But if you decide to RV to Mexico for the 2024 event, keep in mind that some locations are better than others to experience it.

-Facts About RVing in Mexico for the 2024 Eclipse
+Things to Know About RVing in Mexico for the 2024 Eclipse

 • If your RV is on the large side, be prepared to drive with extra care.
 Mexican roads are often narrow and without shoulders.